 These Homemade Crescent Rolls can be made ahead of time and frozen.
 They freeze like a dream and when ready to serve, you pull them out, thaw, and pop ‘em in the microwave for a few seconds.
 They literally taste just like you pulled them from the oven.

-Step by Step Instructions for Making Yeast Bread Rolls
+Step by Step Instructions for Making Homemade Dinner Rolls

 Step #1 – Melt shortening and dissolve sugar and salt in boiling water.